snehilchhabria/snehilchhabria/README.md

 - 🌱 Currently learning Full Stack Development
 - 🥅 2023 Goals: Contribute more to open source projects
 - 📫 How to reach me: snehilchhabria143@gmail.com
-- ⚡ Fun fact: will update it later
+- ⚡ Fun fact: The whole world is enough of a fact for this

 ### Connect with me: